AnaMendoza14/GettingStarted/Concepts&Examples.md

 Tutorial video: [click here](https://www.youtube.com/watch?v=_uQrJ0TkZlc) (the notes are in the personal github)

+`numpy` is for array
+`Pandas` for tabular data
+`Scikit-learn` for machine learning

 ## Functions:
-`" " "` you write this inside a function to add a descripcion.
+`" " "` you write this inside a function to add a description at the beggining and end.
 You can add some sections:
 - Args
 - Returns
 - Return